sumanmukherjee03/practice-and-katas/k8s/CKA/authentication.README.md

     This client cert and key generated for the kube-admin and the CA cert can be used when making api calls to the kube-apiserver later on like so
     `curl https://kube-apiserver:6443/api/v1/pods --key admin.key --cert admin.crt --cacert ca.crt`.

-    Similarly generate all the other client certificats.
-Only difference from the above client certs and keys being that the names should be prefixed with `system:` in the `CN` section of the `-subj` parameter.
-    So, `CN=system:kube-scheduler` , `CN=system:kube-controller-manager` , `CN=system:kube-proxy` and so on.

-    This is one way.The other way is to move all this to `kube-config.yaml` and use it via kubectl
+    This is one way of using the client certs.
+The other way is to move all this to `kube-config.yaml` and use it via kubectl
     ```
     apiVersion: v1
     kind: Config